Xuanming calendar

-The Xuanming calendar (宣明历), also known as Senmyō-reki or Senmei-reki in its Japanese version, was a Chinese lunisolar calendar.
-It was used in China during the 9th century as well as in the Koryo kingdom in Korea; in Japan it remained in use from the late-9th century to the late-17th century.
+The Xuanming calendar (宣明历) was a Chinese lunisolar calendar.
+It was used in China during the 9th century.
+It is known in Japan as Senmyō-reki or Senmei-reki.
+In Japan it remained in use from the late-9th century to the late-17th century.
+It was also used in the Korean kingdom of Goryeo.
 In China, the Xuanming calendar was the penultimate calendar to be used in the Tang dynasty.
 In 893, it was replaced by the Chongxuan calendar (崇玄曆), which was used to the end of the Tang dynasty and beyond.

 History

 China

 The Xuanming calendar was one of several calendars developed during the Tang dynasty.
 It was implemented in 822 and was used until 892, a period of 71 years.
 In 893, it was replaced by the Chongxuan calendar (崇玄曆), which was used to the end of the Tang dynasty and into the subsequent Five Dynasties and Ten Kingdoms period.